MichaelRallo/OOComparison/Classes/README.md

 # Classes
 ### Classes in Java and C++ can be pretty similar in functionality.
 There are a few structural differences when it comes to classes in each of the languages, though.
+Inner/Nested classes are supported in both Java and C++, however unlike C++, Java allows for anonymous classes to capture variables that may be out of scope otherwise.

 ---
 ## Defining